Skip to main content

 Table of Contents

-Johnny Mango and I hiked the full Waitukubuli National Trail in Dominica (2023).
+Hey wild one.
+Jonatan and I hiked the full Waitukubuli National Trail in Dominica in 2023.
 It was a wild, super-rewarding, and epic long-distance trail.
 In this blog post, I share our experience and tips so you, as a hiking adventurer, can do it too and make it part of your next long distance hiking bucket list.

-Curious what this long distance trail is like?
-We documented our Waitukubuli National Trail adventure on film: 12 Days on Foot.
+Curious what this long distance trail actually looks like?
+We documented our Waitukubuli National Trail adventure on film.
 Leave us a comment if you watch it.
 We are super curious who actually does and what makes the trail and film interesting to you.

 Thru-Hiking in the Caribbean?

-A woman with a backpack on a hill overlooking the ocean.
+A woman with a backpack on a hill overlooking the ocean on the Waitukubuli National Trail Dominica.

 As a thru-hiking enthusiast, the Caribbean might not be the first region that comes to mind when you think of your next long-distance hike.
 However, this tropical paradise is home to a super cool, adventurous long-distance jungle trail crossing the whole country: Dominica's Waitukubuli National Trail.

-I found out about this jungle trail in 2017.
-I was in Dominica, writing my book Ocean Nomad and taking a little break from travelling the oceans and the islands on sailing boats.
+I found out about this jungle trail in 2017, when I was in Dominica, writing my book Ocean Nomad and taking a little break from travelling the oceans and the islands on sailing boats.
 This was just before Hurricane Maria.
 And thru-hiking was something I had only experienced once before, hiking the Apu Ausangate when I lived in Peru in 2012.
 It was not part of my agenda at the time, but a seed was planted in my head.
-Later in 2017, the country got hit hard by this hurricane, and technically, in the week we planned to set off for the trail, six years later, the full trail had been cleared (Thanks Jon and other trail angels!).
-Some said we are actually the first who hiked the full-length trail again in one go.
+Later in 2017, the country got hit hard by this hurricane, and technically, in the week we planned to set off for the trail, six years later, the full trail had been cleared (thanks Jon and other trail angels!).
+Some said we were actually the first to hike the full-length trail again in one go.
 We ended up being in the national newspaper, twice!

-This was my sixth long distance trail, and though all of them have been wild, this one was next level adventure, wild and special.
-Also for Jonatan, who is a real seasoned thru hiker, and hiked trails like the Pacific Crest Trail (PCT), Colorado Trail, Arizona Trail, GR20 in Corsica, Camino de Santiago, Kingstrail, Annapurna Circuit, and a few more GRs here and there, this trail brought a big smile to his face because of it’s uniqueness.
+This was my sixth long distance trail, and though all of them have been wild, this one was next level adventure, wild, and special.
+Also for Jonatan, who is a real seasoned thru hiker (Pacific Crest Trail, Colorado Trail, Arizona Trail, GR20 in Corsica, Camino de Santiago, Kingstrail, Annapurna Circuit, and a few more GRs here and there), this trail brought a big smile to his face because of its uniqueness.

 Sourcing superpowers on the hiking trail.

-The best way to discover Dominica: by hiking it from the south to the north on the Waitukubuli National Trail.
+The best way to discover Dominica: hike it from the south to the north on the Waitukubuli National Trail.
 Here are some waypoints and tips so you can hike the Waitukubuli National Trail too.
 Most people can hike it, but it does require some preparation.

 About the Waitukubuli National Trail (WNT)

-Two hikers standing on a trail in the jungle.
+Two hikers standing on the Waitukubuli National Trail in the Dominican jungle.

 The long distance trail goes from the south of the island to the north.
 There are 14 segments, which are all totally different, giving spectacular views, rainforests, river dipping, wildlife, local villages, wild fruits, and tropical flora and fauna.